UW Privacy Office

 • Non-UW organizations that jointly (with UW) or solely make decisions about and/or determine the means and purpose of the program or event (including its administration, operations, activities, personal data processing, etc.)

-If you are unsure whether your program or event must follow the policy and use the related resources that appear below, please consult the Frequently Asked Questions or contact the Office of the Youth Protection Coordinator via email at uwminors@uw.edu for assistance.
+If you are unsure whether your program or event must follow the privacy policy and use the related resources that appear below, please consult the Frequently Asked Questions or contact the UW Privacy Office via email at uwprivacy@uw.edu for assistance.

 Privacy Guidelines for Engaging Youth Virtually